alsash110/comm-2216-obs/docs/users/users.md

 ### Conclusion

-Creating and modifying users is made extremely convenient through the use of the terminal and a few commands.

-You have successfully created a new user and assigned sudo privileges to that user by reaching the end of this instruction set.
+You have successfully created a new user and assigned sudo privileges to that user account once you are able to use the *`sudo`* command to display the list of contents at the root.

-You may find use for creating multiple new user account son your system for testing purposes or to have a clean slate to create or modify files in that account.
+You may also find use for creating multiple new user accounts on your system for testing purposes or to have a clean slate to create or modify files in that account.